Back to Main Mature Doe page

 August 31, 2021

 Stella was a first freshener with twins in 2023, at her previous owner.
 They allowed her to dam raise those twins, and thus, her udder was never required to stretch its capacity.
-When she freshened with a single kid in 2024, we didn’t see much production, we hope due to the singl kid.
-We absolutlely love the shape and placement of her teats, as well as her overall udder attachment, so we’ll give her another oportunity to show us the production we think she’s capable of!
+When she freshened with a single kid in 2024, we didn’t see much production, we hope due to the single kid.
+We absolutely love the shape and placement of her teats, as well as her overall udder attachment.
+In 2025, she again gave us a single kid… this time a massive buckling.
+So, yet again, we think she’s capable of more than what she was producing, but we did see expanded capacity in her third lactation.
+We’re confident her fourth freshening will be “the one!”

 DHI Records